 Switching from one phone to another is not an easy task, in particular when you are going from iPhone to Google Pixel phone.
 Getting used to a new platform doesn't need too much skills for a technology-savvy person like you, but one area that takes some effort is how to get all your iPhone text messages over to Google Pixel phone.
 Thankfully, there is a tool that can do the trick.

 Phone Transfer is our favorite.
 It can transfer almost everything, including text messages from iPhone to Google Pixel in a direct and quick manner.
 The simple interface makes it easy to see that your both phones are connected, and on-screen prompts walk you through any necessary steps you'll need to take to accomplish the transfer.

 Besides, this program assumes the role of data backup and restoration.
 You can use the backup mode to save your contacts, SMS, call history, songs and day-to-day photos to the computer.
 When your phone gets damaged and can't access the data, you can restore the content directly from the computer to another device.

 The process of migrating SMS from an iPhone to a Google Pixel phone has never been easier.
 Just follow the guide below to finish the task.

 Step 1: Choose data transferring mode

-To initiate a transfer from an iPhone, first open up Phone Transfer and you will be presented with a simple interface with four modes on it.
-Choose the green "Phone to Phone Transfer" mode.
+To initiate a transfer, first open up Phone Transfer and you will be presented with a simple interface with four modes on it.
+Choose the green "Phone to Phone Transfer" mode to proceed.

-The interface as below means you need to connect the two devices to the computer with USB cables.
-Meanwhile, enable USB Debugging Mode on Google Pixel and tap trust on iPhone.
+When asked, connect the two devices to the computer with USB cables.
+Meanwhile, enable USB Debugging mode on Google Pixel and tap trust on iPhone.